Dcovrigaru/CCPS406-Project/README.md

 ## Overview

 Death Escape is a text-based adventure game where the player, Jake, finds himself in a spooky mansion filled with zombies after his car breaks down.
-Armed with limited resources, Jake must navigate through various rooms, solve puzzles, and battle zombies to find the key to escape.
+Armed with limited resources, Jake must navigate through various rooms, solve puzzles, and battle zombies to find the path to escape.

 ## Getting Started